raveencaldera/raveencaldera/README.md

 ### Hi there 👋

-**raveencaldera/raveencaldera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 💼 I'm a freelancer and student
 - 🔭 I’m currently working on my interest of Software Engineering
 - 🌱 I’m currently learning Machine learning